-A team of Educational psychologists and trainee educational psychologists with qualifications, knowledge and experience in the fields of psychology, education and special educational needs.
+The EP service are a team of Educational Psychologists and Trainee Educational Psychologists with qualifications, knowledge, skills and experience in the fields of psychology, education and special educational needs.

-EP's are commissioned in North Yorkshire to support the most complex and vulnerable groups of children and young people and schools where there is an identified vulnerability.
+The service supports the most complex and vulnerable groups of children and young people and settings, schools and colleges.